maguro27/UVIRT/README.md

 ```

 ## Acknowledgements
 This repository use the official implementation of the paper "Image-to-Image Translation via Group-wise Deep Whitening-and-Coloring Transformation".
 This repository structure is inspired by [SPACE](https://github.com/zhixuan-lin/SPACE).
-We thank these repositor for help with the code release.
+We thank these repositories for help with the code release.